invana/crawlerflow/docs/index.md

 settings = {
-    'HTTPCACHE_STORAGE': "webcrawler_plus.httpcache.elasticsearch.ESCacheStorage"
+    'HTTPCACHE_STORAGE': "invana_bot.httpcache.elasticsearch.ESCacheStorage"
 }

 ```

 **Note:** By default, both ES and MongoDB uses `crawlers_data` as database and `weblinks` collection/doctype
-to save the webpage data and `weblinks_extracted_data` as collection/doctype to save the extracted data.
+to save the webpage data and `web_link_extracted_data` as collection/doctype to save the extracted data.

 All the entries in ES as url as id.